top of page

 A Sunday of Musical Magic in Zurich

 The Zurich concert on February 9, 2025, was an intimate and electrifying experience, where the energy freely flowed between the musicians and the audience.
-Set in an unconventional venue—MuralMusicRooms, a hidden gem buried four floors underground—the performance radiated an intimate, almost otherworldly charm.
+Set in an unconventional venue—MuralMusicRooms, a shared rehearsal space buried four floors underground coordinated by Heribel Izquierdo—the performance radiated an intimate, almost otherworldly charm.
 The setting itself, combined with the dynamic talents of the Alma String Quartet, made this concert unforgettable.

 The Alma String Quartet presented a thoughtfully curated program, balancing technical precision with a distinct artistic identity.
 Their performance was a journey through the vibrant spirit of Cuba, threading together folk, auteur and classical influences in a seamless narrative, skilfully blending a rich musical heritage with contemporary influences.